Australian Greens: 2007–2010

-2010–2013
+2010–2012

-The 2010 federal election marked a high point for the Greens electorally with the party receiving its largest vote to date and sharing the balance of power.
+The 2010 federal election marked a high point for the Greens electorally, with the party receiving its largest vote to date and sharing the balance of power.
 The Greens received a four percent swing to finish with 13 percent of the vote in the Senate.
 The Greens won a seat in each of the six states at the election, bringing the party to a total of nine senators from July 2011, holding the balance of power in the Senate.
 The new senators were Lee Rhiannon in New South Wales, Richard Di Natale in Victoria, Larissa Waters in Queensland, Rachel Siewert in Western Australia, Penny Wright in South Australia and Christine Milne in Tasmania.
 Incumbents Scott Ludlam in Western Australia, Sarah Hanson-Young in South Australia and Bob Brown in Tasmania were not due for re-election.
 The Greens also won their first House of Representatives seat at a general election, the seat of Melbourne with candidate Adam Bandt, who was a crossbencher in the first hung parliament since the 1940 federal election.
 Almost two weeks after the election, the Greens agreed to support a Gillard Labor minority government on confidence and supply votes.
 Labor was returned to government with the additional support of three independent crossbenchers.

 Prior to the 2010 Federal Election, the Electrical Trades Union's Victorian branch donated $325,000 to the Greens' Victorian campaign – the largest political donation ever directed to the Party up to that time.

 The Greens signed a formal agreement with the Australian Labor Party involving consultation in relation to policy and support in the House of Representatives in relation to confidence and supply and three of the independents declared their support for Labor on confidence and supply, allowing Gillard and Labor to remain in power with a 76–74 minority government.

 On 24 February 2011, in a joint press conference of the "Climate Change Committee" – comprising the Government, Greens and two independent MPs – Prime Minister Gillard announced a plan to legislate for the introduction of a fixed price to be imposed on "carbon pollution" from 1 July 2012 The carbon price would be placed for three to five years before a full emissions trading scheme is implemented, under a blueprint agreed by a multi-party parliamentary committee.
 Key issues remained to be negotiated between the Government and the cross-benches, including compensation arrangements for households and businesses, the carbon price level, the emissions reduction target and whether or not to include fuel in the price.

-2013–present
+In April 2012, Bob stepped down as leader of the Australian Greens, and retired from the Senate in June 2012.

+Christine Milne era 2012–2015

+Christine Milne led the Australian Greens through the remainder of the minority parliament, after being elected unopposed.